General S3 information¶

 The URL change is due to the rename from IPNett to Safespring of our company.
 The old URLs will continue to work for a long time, but new client configurations should point to the new name.

-Also, the safedc.net S3 URLs also contain wildcard subdomain certificates so clients/libraries/frameworks who insist on accessing the domain with:
+The new safedc.net S3 URLs contain wildcard subdomain certificates so that clients/libraries/frameworks who insist on accessing the domain with

 Buckets, directories, files and objects¶